Ampersand-ASL/amp-server/docs/user.md

     SUBSYSTEM=="hidraw", ATTRS{idVendor}=="0d8c", MODE="0666", TAG+="uaccess"

 (And include any other devices you plan to use.
-I've noticed that the ASL3 installer also include vendor ID 1209 in their configuration.)
+I've noticed that the ASL3 installer also includes vendor ID 1209 in their configuration.)

 Reboot, or just force reload of rules: